+(a) Intent of Service

-- ii.
-Off-Site Psycho-Social Job Support Services Non-Supported Employment shall be authorized when: - (A) The Customer has received CRP Job Placement and achieved an employment outcome. - (B) The VRC and Customer determine the Customer is in need of Off-Site Psycho-Social services and does not require Supported Employment services. - (C) The Customer chooses not to disclose their disability to their Employer or the Employer prohibits the Contractor from having access to the worksite. - (D) The Vocational Rehabilitation Counselor (VRC) and the Customer determine that additional psycho-social job support is needed away from the individual's workplace to ensure: - The Customer successfully adjusts to the work environment. - The Customer retains continuous employment for ninety (90) calendar days after Off-Site Psycho-Social Job Support Services - Non-Supported Employment services are authorized and started. - iii.
-The Contractor shall provide: - (A) Individualized Off-Site Psycho-Social Job Support Services that enable a Customer to successfully adjust to the work environment and manage the stresses of working. - (B) Intervention away from the workplace to ensure the Customer continues to meet their Employer's expected level of performance and retains continuous employment for ninety (90) calendar days after services are authorized and started. - iv.
-Off-Site Psycho-Social Job Support Services Non-Supported Employment Reports - (A) A Service Delivery Outcome Report (SDOR) shall be completed by the Contractor to document the specific activities and frequency of regular interaction the Contractor has conducted with the Customer away from the Customer's workplace to assist them in achieving and maintaining satisfactory job Performance. - (B) Reports are required for, and must accompany, all invoices submitted to the VRC for approval.
-See Section 5, Reports for additional reporting requirements. - (C) Upon completion of the Contractor's internal intake process with the Customer, the Contractor shall submit a written report on the SDOR to DVR.
-The report shall document the Contractor's acceptance of the DVR SDOP and AFP for delivery of the authorized service and date the Contractor met and completed the Contractor's internal intake process with the Customer. - (D) If the SDOR does not thoroughly meet the reporting requirements in this contract and subsequent amendment(s), including the requirements in the SDOP, the VRC may withhold payment and return the invoice and SDOR to the Contractor for necessary revision(s).
+Off-Site Psycho-Social Job Support Services - Non-Supported Employment shall be authorized when:

+- The Customer has received CRP Job Placement and achieved an employment outcome. - ii.
+The VRC and Customer determine the Customer is in need of Off-Site Psycho-Social services and does not require Supported Employment services. - iii.
+The Customer needs off-site support that is not related to learning direct work tasks, but related to handling the psychosocial aspects of work; and - iv.
+The VRC and the Customer determine that additional psycho-social job support is needed away from the individual's workplace to ensure: - (A) The Customer successfully adjusts to the work environment. - (B) The Customer retains continuous employment for ninety (90) calendar days after Off-Site Psycho-Social Job Support Services - Non-Supported Employment services are authorized and started.

+(b) Services

+The Contractor shall provide:

+- i.
+Individualized Off-Site Psycho-Social Job Support Services that enable a Customer to successfully adjust to the work environment and manage the stresses of working. - ii.
+Intervention away from the workplace to ensure the Customer continues to meet their Employer's expected level of performance and retains continuous employment for ninety (90) calendar days after services are authorized and started. - (c) Off-Site Psycho-Social Job Support Services Non-Supported Employment Reports

-- (E) Upon completion of Off-Site Psycho-Social Job Support Service Non-Supported Employment, the Contractor shall submit a written narrative report on the SDOR form Indicating: - The dates for each off-site psycho-social adjustment interaction the Contractor had with the Customer. - An identification of the workplace psycho-social adjustment issues that were addressed by the Contractor with the Customer during the course of service delivery and a summary of the Customer's response. - An appraisal of the Customer's overall psycho-social adjustment to their workplace including, but not limited to: - Stability of identified psycho-social issues. - o Identification of any symptoms that may impede ongoing job performance. - Any other significant ongoing issues that may impede job performance.
+- Intake report see section 6.b Reports. - ii.
+Outcome Report Upon completion of Off-Site Psycho-Social Job Support Service Non-Supported Employment, the Contractor shall submit a written narrative report on the SDOR form Indicating: - (A) The dates and length of time for each Off-Site Psycho-Social Service provided. - (B) An identification of the workplace psycho-social adjustment issues that were addressed by the Contractor with the Customer during the course of service delivery and a summary of the Customer's response. - (C) An appraisal of the Customer's overall psycho-social adjustment to their workplace including, but not limited to: - (D) Stability of identified psycho-social issues. - (E) Identification of any symptoms that may impede ongoing job performance. - (F) Any other significant ongoing issues that may impede job performance.

-(e) Off-Site Psycho-Social Job Support Services - Supported Employment i.
-Definition Specific to this Service:
+(8) Off-Site Psycho-Social Job Support Services - Supported Employment